andqok/crypto-live-rates/README.txt

-To run this app, `npm run serve` in terminal.
+To run this app, `npm install`, and then `npm run serve` in terminal.